glenrobertson/glenrobertson.github.com/_posts/2013-01-13-how-to-host-a-blog-for-free-using-github-pages-and-jekyll.md

 * Only need to host static content such as HTML, CSS, images, etc
 * Want free backups of your website (using Github)

-... then you should host your website using Github Pages.
+Then you should host your website using [Github Pages](http://pages.github.com/).
 The rest of the post will tell you how to set it up.

 ### Set up github repository
 Sign up or log in to github.com, and create a repository with the name being: your username + ".github.com".
 For example, my username is `glenrobertson` so I created a repository called `glenrobertson.github.com` ([here](https://github.com/glenrobertson/glenrobertson.github.com)).

-### Test your site
 Add an `index.html` file to the root of your repository and push it (replace USERNAME in the following code with your username).

     git clone https://github.com/USERNAME/USERNAME.github.com